I was named as Trustee of a Trust, does everything happen automatically?

 (3) Close credit and satisfy bills.
 You are responsible for reaching out to any known and potential creditors (this is usually done through the court) to collect on the assets of the Trust.
 If you do not do this properly a creditor may come back after you have already distributed everything and demand payment.
 You will be stuck trying to recollect the distributions you have already made.

 (4) Taxes, taxes, taxes.
 There are three possible tax returns due in any one year of an estate: the income tax statement for the loved one before they passed, the income tax statement for the Trust, and the tax statement for Estate Taxes.
-We work with qualified professionals to assure that your estate and trust accounting is done properly: Accurate Accounting is a reputable accounting firm that we work with and they are located right next door.
+We work with qualified professionals to assure that your estate and trust accounting is done properly.

 (5) Creating and funding subtrusts.
 This is one of the most foreign processes to a Trustee.
 Often the terms of the Trust will create subtrusts for different beneficiaries.
 The Trustee must create those and transfer the correct assets to those trusts.